 Where to buy

 Most cycle shops in York now sell electric bikes and many will allow you to try before you buy, as well as provide useful advice on riding and maintaining an electric bike.
-There is also a dedicated electric bike store, The Electric Transport Shop, based in York.
 See our Cycle Route map for locations of your nearest bike shop.

 You can also try an E-Bike through TIER's E-Bike hire offer - find out more on their website.

 If you feel you might need to brush up on your cycling skills before or after investing in an electric bike, we can offer one to one Urban Cycle Skills training to help build your confidence on the road.
 One 90 minute session might be all you need to get cycling again, or to refresh your rusty skills.